Spanish Mountain Gold (CVE:SPA) Trading Down 14.8% – Should You Sell?

-Separately, Atrium Research upgraded shares of Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
+Separately, Atrium Research upgraded Spanish Mountain Gold to a “strong-buy” rating in a research report on Wednesday, September 10th.
 One research analyst has rated the stock with a Strong Buy rating, According to MarketBeat.com, Spanish Mountain Gold currently has an average rating of “Strong Buy”.

 About Spanish Mountain Gold